Tip #1: Add the word "sources" to a subject search to find primary sources. For example: baseball sources

 Autobiographies of sports figures can be good primary sources.
 For example, Catching Dreams: My Life in the Negro Baseball Leagues, is a first hand account by Frazier Robinson about his personal experience playing ball.

-Listed here are a few select volumes of primary sources that can be found on the third floor of Smith Library Center.
+Here are a few primary source books that can be found on the third floor of Smith Library Center:

 In addition to books, try these sources to find newspaper and magazine articles:

 American Memory from the Library of Congress provides access to written and spoken words, sound recordings, still and moving images, prints, maps, and sheet music that document the American experience.

 Chronicling America from the Library of Congress allows you to search America's historic newspaper pages from 1789-1924.

 DPLA Digital Public Library of America provides access to more than 15,000,000 items from libraries, archives, and museums across the country.

 HathiTrust Digital Library offers a collection of millions of titles digitized from libraries around the world.